Why integrate SharePoint with Dynamics 365?

 Compliance and Security

-SharePoint provides advanced compliance and security features, ensuring that documents adhere to regulatory requirements and are protected against unauthorised access.
+SharePoint provides advanced compliance and security features, ensuring uploaded documents adhere to regulatory requirements and are protected against unauthorised access.

 Version Control

-SharePoint ensures that users always have access to the latest document versions while maintaining a history of changes, which is crucial for tracking and auditing.
-People using Dynamics to organise files can use these advantages.
+SharePoint ensures that people always have access to the latest document versions while maintaining a history of changes.

-Note: Only the latest version of the documents will be available inside Dynamics, but by navigating to SharePoint, historical versions of documents can be accessed.
+Only the latest version of the documents will be shown in Dynamics, but earlier versions of each document can be accessed in SharePoint.

 Enhanced Collaboration

-By linking SharePoint’s document management capabilities with Dynamics 365 records such as Accounts, Leads, and Opportunities, teams can access relevant documents directly from within their solution.
-This integration ensures that sales, marketing, and customer service teams can efficiently access the documents they need to support their activities.
+By linking SharePoint’s document management capabilities with Dynamics 365 sales, service and other teams can efficiently access the documents they need.

 Retrieving document information quickly on a unified interface is beneficial.
 You can access hosted documentation and efficiently navigate to other information within Dynamics.
 This helps maintain productivity by removing the need to switch browsers and begin a new search process on a different system.